 Additional Benefits Get access to exclusive Hackathons, Masterclasses and Ask-Me-Anything sessions by IBM

 Applied learning via 3 Capstone and 12 Industry-relevant Projects

 Purdue Alumni Association Membership Free IIMJobs Pro-Membership of 6 months Resume Building Assistance Upto 14 CEU Credits Caltech CTME Circle Membership Cost $$ $$$$ $$$$ Explore Program Explore Program Explore Program

 Do You Want to Become a Machine Learning Professional?

 If you’re looking for a career that combines a challenge, job security, and excellent compensation, look no further than the exciting and rapidly growing field of Machine Learning.
 We see more robots, self-driving cars, and intelligent application bots performing increasingly complex tasks every day.

-Simplilearn can help you get into this fantastic field thanks to its Machine Learning Certification course.
+Simplilearn can help you get into this fantastic field thanks to its AI and Machine Learning Course.
 This program features 58 hours of applied learning, interactive labs, four hands-on projects, and mentoring.
 You will receive an in-depth look at Machine Learning topics such as working with real-time data, developing supervised and unsupervised learning algorithms, Regression, Classification, and time series modeling.
 In addition, you will learn how to use Python to draw predictions from data.

 Simplilearn also offers other Artificial Intelligence and Machine Learning related courses, such as the Artificial Intelligence Engineer Master’s course and the Deep Learning Course with Keras and TensorFlow Certification Training.

 Let Simplilearn help you take your place in this amazing new world of Machine Learning and give you the tools to create a better future for your career.
 So, visit Simplilearn today and take those vital first steps!